Arthur Cayley: The Collected Papers

-The remainder of his papers were edited by Andrew Forsyth, his successor in the Sadleirian Chair.
-The Collected Mathematical papers number thirteen quarto volumes, and contain 967 papers.
+The remainder of his papers were edited by Andrew Forsyth, his successor as Sadleirian professor, in total thirteen quarto volumes and 967 papers.
+His work continues in frequent use, cited in more than 200 mathematical papers in the 21st century alone.

 Cayley retained to the last his fondness for novel-reading and for travelling.
 He also took special pleasure in paintings and architecture, and he practiced water-colour painting, which he found useful sometimes in making mathematical diagrams.

 Legacy

 Cayley is buried in the Mill Road cemetery, Cambridge.

 An 1874 portrait of Cayley by Lowes Cato Dickinson and an 1884 portrait by William Longmaid are in the collection of Trinity College, Cambridge.

 A number of mathematical terms are named after him: